rage/java-programming/data/part-13/5-multiple-views.md

 <!-- Muokkaa luokkaa RistinollaSovellus siten, että se käynnistää graafisen käyttöliittymän.
 Käytä käyttöliittymäkomponenttien asetteluun ensin BorderPane-luokkaa.
 Aseta BorderPanen ylälaitaan tekstikomponentti, joka sisältää tiedon vuorosta sekä pelin loppuessa tiedon pelin loppumisesta.
 Aseta BorderPanen keskelle GridPane, joka sisältää 9 nappia.
 GridPanessa tulee olla 3 riviä ja 3 saraketta, jolloin napit muodostavat 3x3-ruudukon. -->

 Modify the TicTacToeApplication class so that it starts the graphical user interface.
 First, use the BorderPane class to create the layout of the UI components.
-The top of the BorderPane should continue a text component that includes the information about the turn, and at the end of the game the message that the game has ended.
-Set to the middle of the BorderPane a GridPane that contains 9 buttons.
+The top of the BorderPane should contain a text component that includes information about the turn, and at the end of the game a message to show that the game has ended.
+In the middle of the BorderPane create a GridPane that contains 9 buttons.
 The GridPane should have 3 rows and 3 columns, so that the buttons form a 3x3 grid.

 <!-- <h2>Vuorojen vaihtaminen ja reilu peli</h2> -->